MyAirVault/BruhMCP/documents/integration-guides/adding-new-mcp-service.md

 If you encounter issues:

 1. Check the console logs for error messages
+2. Review the **[API to MCP Mapping Guide](./api-to-mcp-mapping-guide.md)** for detailed implementation patterns
-2. Review existing service implementations (Figma, GitHub)
+3. Review existing service implementations (Figma, GitHub, Notion)
-3. Verify your API documentation is current
+4. Verify your API documentation is current
-4. Test your credentials with the service's API directly
+5. Test your credentials with the service's API directly
-5. Check the main integration guide for technical details
+6. Check the main integration guide for technical details

 ## Example Walkthrough: Adding Trello